juanibiapina/lighttree.nvim/README.md

 ### Tab Completion

-Neotree supports tab completion for all arguments.
+Lighttree supports tab completion for all arguments.
 Once a given argument has a value, it will stop suggesting those completions.
 It will also offer completions for paths.
 The simplest way to disambiguate a path from another type of argument is to start them with `/` or `./`.